JetBrains/kotlin-web-site/pages/docs/reference/generics.md

 </div>

-But then, we would not be able to do the following simple thing (which is perfectly safe):
+But then, we can't do the following simple thing (which is perfectly safe):

 <div class="sample" markdown="1" mode="java" theme="idea">